Stay safe. . . Wash your hands frequently. . . Mask up!

 If you have any questions or needs, do not hesitate to contact me.
 You can reach me at the church office as I will be in on Mondays from 9am to Noon.

 Even though we will be apart physically, we will endeavor to stay in close contact.
-As we begin this new year of 2021, let us begin with faith, hope, and confidence that everything will be all right
+Let us continue in faith, hope, and confidence that everything will be all right

 In Christ Service,